 - What if I’m not a journalist, but I own a technology company/marketing organization/am a communications professor, etc., and want to be affiliated with the NJ News Commons or the Center?

-- While only media organizations can be official members of the NJ News Common, the Center partners with all kinds of different companies, groups and organizations that have a vested interested in support a healthy news and information ecosystem.
+- While only media organizations and independent journalists or freelancers can be official members of the NJ News Commons, the Center for Cooperative Media partners with all kinds of different companies, groups and organizations that have a vested interested in support a healthy news and information ecosystem.
 If you are interested in partnering with us, click here to send us your information.